springwolf/springwolf.github.io/docs/behind-the-scenes.md

 ## Scanners
 `springwolf-core` runs all scanners and merges the found results together into one AsyncAPI document.
-When the same channel/topic is found multiple times, it is merged as well.
+When the same channel/topic is found multiple times, it's merged as well.

 The result is a [`ChannelItem`](https://www.asyncapi.com/docs/reference/specification/v2.6.0#channelItemObject).
 The `ChannelItem` contains the `Message` for the subscribe and/or publish operation.